Breathe Again

 I find the practice to be even more effective with a deep breath after each phrase.

-What I discovered is that the situation I was reacting to, unveiled a feeling of being rejected (because I was) when I spoke my truth, followed by the feeling of loneliness.
+What I discovered, is that the situation I was reacting to, unveiled a feeling of being rejected (because I was) when I spoke my truth, followed by the feeling of loneliness from the rejection.
 (So many feelings, I know.)

 The experience: Spoke my truth>rejected>loneliness>sad>angry.